alexcoady/alexcoady.github.io/_posts/2015-03-15-stink-redesign.markdown

 };
 {% endhighlight %}

-Changes to these attributes (`navbarHTML`, `filterbarHTML`, `contentHTML`, and others removed for brevity) are being watched for in their respective views and updated HTML is injected into the DOM when necessary.
+Changes to these attributes (`navbarHTML`, `filterbarHTML`, `contentHTML`) are being watched for in their respective views and updated HTML is injected into the DOM when necessary.

 On the server-side, the custom python back-end and CMS cache the site so that content is loaded lightening-fast.